- Academic Affairs

 In proposals, a budget justification or budget narrative is routinely required to provide the sponsor with detail regarding the request and an understanding of how the proposed costs will support the aims of the project.
 An essential part of managing an award is oversight of expenses charged to the award.

-Direct costs are costs that are specifically identifiable and which can be charged directly to the contract or grant.
+Direct costs are costs that are specifically identifiable and can be charged directly to the contract or grant.

 Facilities and Administrative (F&A) cost rates are applied to direct costs for recovery of an allocable portion of F&A costs.
 F&A costs,sometimes referred to as Overhead, Indirect Costs, or IDC, are costs not specifically identifiable for any one project or program but that are valid expenses of conducting research, instruction, and other sponsored activities at UMB.
-Examples are building use, equipment depreciation, operation and maintenance of UMB facilities, student services, departmental administration, or administrative support offices.
+Examples are building use, equipment depreciation, operation and maintenance of UMB facilities, student services, departmental administration, and administrative support offices.